 ‘I guess we’re in this together then,’ she says.
 ‘That’s what we used to say isn’t it?’

 ‘It’s been a long time,’ I say.
 ‘Seven years, isn’t it?
 Or is it nine?’

 ‘Twelve, I think,’ she says.

 Is that a lifeboat I can see in the distance? …….
 Is it? …….
+Is help at hand?
 Or is it just another phantom?
-Am I doomed perhaps to an endless chain of unfathomable nightmares from which I can never wake?
-Doomed to grapple feebly with this nest of interlocking riddles, that fit inside one another like Chinese boxes?
+Am I doomed to an endless chain of unfathomable nightmares from which I cannot wake?
+Doomed to grapple feebly with this nest of interlocking riddles that fit inside one another like Chinese boxes?